tadast/lrug.github.io/index.md

  * be considerate of people’s time and attention
  * contribute positively and constructively to discussions (online or in-person)

-On the mailing list, we want to maintain a high signal-to-noise ratio and while the organisers will step in as soon as they see poor behaviour, we encourage you to say something if you see it first.
-So please:
+On the mailing list, we want to maintain a high signal-to-noise ratio, so please:

- * lead by example — if a discussion is devolving into snark and name-calling, either let it die or raise the tone
+ * lead by example — keep your emails on topic, we’re all here to talk about ruby specifically and development in general
- * keep standards high — if someone acts disrespectfully, make that crystal clear to them
+ * keep standards high — email is a text-only medium and jokes can be easily misinterpreted; remember that you’re talking to several hundred strangers, not 10 close friends

+If you see someone actings disrespectfully, either online or at an event, please make it known to one of the organisers or volunteers in person or by emailing [complaints@lrug.org](mailto:complaints@lrug.org).

 ### Incident Handling